-Retail stores offer discounts on items as a percentage off the original price.
+Retail stores often offer discounts on items as a percentage off the original price.
 The discount means the store is offering "x" amount of money off the original price of the item.
-There are several ways to calculate the sale price of a product.
-In a mathematical equation, one way to calculate a sale price is original price - discount = sale price.
 Finding the sale price of an item isn't difficult and knowing how to find a sale price of an item can save you money.

 Original Price – Discount = Sale Price

 As an example, suppose a store has an item that is selling for $10, and they are offering a “20 percent off” discount.
 The amount of the discount is $2.00 ($10 x 20 percent).
 The final sale price would be: